Max Bedacht: Chicago convention of 1919

 At the Chicago convention in August 1919, the Left Wing California delegation was challenged at the time the gathering was convened, placing the delegates in limbo, their fate held in the mercy of a committee firmly controlled by the "Regular" faction of National Executive Secretary Adolph Germer and James Oneal.
 The Credentials Committee, headed by Judge Jacob Panken of New York City, stalled the hearings on the California delegation until after the convention was underway and until it was clear that a safe majority of delegates were in the Regulars' camp.

 As a result, although they were ultimately approved by the committee, the California delegation refused to take their seats in protest and went downstairs to attend the parallel convention of the Communist Labor Party (CLP) convened by NEC members Alfred Wagenknecht and L.E.
 Katterfeld.
 Bedacht was elected at the founding convention to the 5 member National Executive Committee which governed the CLP.

 During the Palmer Raids in California and Chicago, Bedacht was arrested and tried for conspiracy.
 However, despite conviction, he avoided prison.
 Soon afterwards, he traveled to Europe and Russia as an international delegate for the Communist Party.

-In 1924, Bedacht was a delegate of the Workers Party of America to the 5th World Congress of the Communist International.
+Bedacht was a delegate of the Workers Party of America to the 4th and 5th World Congresses of the Communist International.

 Bedacht lived in Chicago at 3101 North Nordica Avenue, from 1923 to 1928, according to his testimony before HUAC in 1949.